Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $3.99 per month / $29.99 per month

 Reddit is an excellent place for tons of information.
-There are a variety of subreddits for things like jokes, fun facts, and other types of short form information.
-That include news, listicles, and other stuff.
+There are a variety of subreddits for things like jokes, fun facts, and other types of short-form information.
+That includes news, listicles, and other stuff.
 You can find subreddits for your favorite game, sport, or hobby and most of the people in most of those subreddits can answer questions.
 The official app is simple enough.
 You can log into your account and save your favorite subreddits for future use.
-There are a bunch of third party options for those who want a different experience.
+There are a bunch of third-party options for those who want a different experience.
 Reddit is free with an optional subscription to Reddit Gold.
 That removes ads and adds a few extra features.
+Just be careful, though, because not everything posted on Reddit is a fact.

 Wikipedia is a bit of a lame selection, but it’s still a fun app.
 There is a wealth of information about most topics and most of it is factual.
 It doesn’t go too deeply into many topics, but you can find cursory information about most stuff.
 The app includes an Explore Feed feature that shows you new stuff.
 There is also a reading list feature where you can save things for offline viewing later.
 The app itself has a good design.
 It’s clean and gets out of your way while you read.
 Wikipedia is among the best fact apps out there, even if it’s not just simple fun facts.